Rishabh3321/rebel_hackerearth/README.md

 4 Hour long challenge.

+[How to run this project]

+- Install Moesif CORS extension before runing

+- npm install && npm start

 Problem Statement]

 Develop a pseudo Front End Application in Angular/React/Vue/HTML CSS JS, which would let the users list and browse Beer Brands conveniently.